robinrendle/robinrendle.com/_posts/2013-06-05-mistaking-the-tool-for-the-practice.md

 title: Mistaking the tool for the practice
 date: 2013-06-05 11:40:00 -07:00
 tags:
-- digital-physical
-- web design
+  - design
-- css
-- systems
+extract:
-extract: Lately I’ve been thinking about how we obsess over our tools instead of the general principles they’re built on top of.
+  Lately I’ve been thinking about how we obsess over our tools instead of the general principles they’re built on top of.
 We pay for these things, we retweet posts about them, but most importantly we idolise  them and I think this might hurt us all in the long run.